 Protection orders issued in other states are valid in Alabama if they meet certain conditions.
 Violations of out-of-state orders will be treated as if they were issued within Alabama and will be enforced as such.
 Out-of-state orders are valid if it contains the names of all parties involved, the name of the issuing court, the date issued, and a valid signature of a judicial offer.
 The order must also not be expired, must contain specific-enough terms to be enforceable, and the defendant must have been notified.

-If you or someone you know are the victim of domestic violence or otherwise needs family law advice in Alabama, contact Hawkins Law LLC for consultation.
+If you or someone you know are the victim of domestic violence or otherwise needs family law advice in Alabama, contact The Hawkins Law Firm for consultation.
 The number for the Domestic Violence Hotline is 1-800-650-6522.
 Other information can be found at http://www.acadv.org.